a-neumann/abi-test/README.md

 - **Build internal tools**: Create admin dashboards or developer tools where contract interaction is just one part of the interface

 #### Peer Dependencies for embedding as a component

+You will need [Material UI](https://mui.com/material-ui/getting-started/installation/) and it's dependencies to be installed.

 Ensure you have these peer dependencies installed: